businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

 metadata on each blog post/categories
 print location, rating, and meal + date on each blog page
 add rest of reviews
+stats on ratings and also ratings by regions maybe